MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/unily-intranet-connector.md

 #### Access Permissions
 The Unily Copilot connector supports search permissions visible to **Only people with access to this data source** (default) or **Everyone**.

 If you choose **Only people with access to this data source**, indexed data appears in search results only for users who have access to it in Unily.
-This means that if a user has access to specific content or a page in Unily, they will see it in Copilot.
-If they do not have access, it will not appear for them in Copilot either.
+This means that if a user has access to specific content or a page in Unily, they see it in Copilot.
+If they don't have access, it doesn't appear for them in Copilot either.
 If you choose **Everyone**, indexed data appears in the search results for all users.

 #### Mapping Identities